daughterofstark/wsl-setup/README.md

 1. Open Powershell from the search bar.
 You must right click and say run as administrator.
-2. Type wsl --install and then press enter.
+2. Type '''wsl --install''' and then press enter.
 3. You should see WSL and the Ubuntu being downloaded and installed.
 4. Restart computer.
 5. Open Powershell as administrator again and run wsl.exe --install Ubuntu